gtk-rs/gtk4-rs/book/src/hello_world.md

 > If you look closely at the code snippet you will notice that it has a small eye symbol on its top right.
 > After you press on it you can see the full code of the listing.
 > We will use this throughout the book to hide details which are not important to bring the message across.
-> If you try to write apps by following the book step-by-step you will want to pay attention to this.
+> Pay attention to this if you want to write apps by following the book step-by-step.
-> Here, we have hidden that we brought `gtk::Button` into scope.
+> Here, we've hidden that we brought `gtk::Button` into scope.

 There is now a button and if we click on it, its label becomes "Hello World!".